yngtodd/omscs/schedule.rst

   - Rating: 3.88
   - OMSCentral: `CS-6515`_

+  - Notes from Reddit:
+    - Apparently hard to get into.
+Most students get in aftet taking several other courses. `[1]`_

 * Graduate Introduction to Operating Systems

   - Workload: 17.47 hrs
   - Difficulty: 3.63
   - Rating: 4.41
   - OMSCentral: `CS-6200`_

+  - Notes from Reddit:
+    - Easier to get in first semester `[2]`_.

 Fall 2022